pkscout/trigger.kodiscan/README.txt

 trigger.xbmcscan
 ================
-PLEASE NOTE THAT AS OF 0.5.0 THERE ARE SUBSTATIVE CHANGES.
-IF YOU ARE UPGRADING FROM 0.4.x OR EARLIER, IT WOULD BE A GOOD IDEA TO USE THE SETTINGS-EXAMPLE.PY FILE AGAIN FROM SCRATH AND READ THROUGH THIS README AGAIN.

 This python script is designed to run in the NextPVR PostProcessing.bat file.
 It takes the OID of a recording file and triggers a Kodi scan on the parent directory for the file.
 The script also allows you to:
 a. rename shows based on either the air date or the information in the NextPVR database
 b. provide special season naming for episodes with no season/episode information